top of page

 Self-Pay / HSA

-If your insurance plan does not participate with Lactation Network, you are still entitled to insurance coverage of lactation support and supplies per the Affordable Care Act.
-It states "Health insurance plans must provide breastfeeding support, counseling, and equipment for the duration of breastfeeding.
-These services may be provided before and after birth.
-This applies to Marketplace plans and all other health insurance plans, except for grandfathered plans." (https://www.healthcare.gov/coverage/breast-feeding-benefits/)
+If your insurance plan does not participate with The Lactation Network or Wildflower, you are still entitled to insurance coverage of lactation support and supplies per the Affordable Care Act.
+It states "Health insurance plans must provide breastfeeding support, counseling, and equipment for the duration of breastfeeding."
+These services may be provided before and after birth. https://nwlc.org/resource/breastfeeding-benefits-understanding-your-coverage-under-the-affordable-care-act/

 If can also be helpful to ask what insurance codes your plan will cover related to lactation support if they will provide you with that information.
 It may be helpful to have the following information ready for them if they request it: